Subspace stabilisers in hyperbolic lattices: Finite centraliser subspaces and arithmeticity

-\begin{remark} As shown by Vinberg \cite{Vin14}, the above construction of hybrid lattices can also be used to construct examples of non--arithmetic Coxeter polytopes.
-The discussion above applies without modifications to these examples, providing non--arithmetic reflection orbifolds which contain non--fc subspaces. \end{remark}
+\begin{remark} As shown by Vinberg \cite{Vin14}, the above construction of hybrid lattices can also be used to construct examples of finite-volume non-arithmetic Coxeter polytopes.
+The discussion above applies without modifications to these examples, providing non-arithmetic Coxeter lattices which contain codimension-one non-fc sublattices. \end{remark}